rz4/MinoTauro/README.md

 library for Python, to be used in establishing meta-programming practices in the field of deep learning.

-While the final goal of this project is to build a framework for DL systems to have access to their own coding, this coding paradigm also shows promise at accelerating the development of new deep learning models while allowing significant manipulation of low-torch tensor operations at runtime.
+While the final goal of this project is to build a framework for Deep Learning (DL) systems to have access to their own coding, this coding paradigm also shows promise at accelerating the development of new deep learning models while allowing significant manipulation of low-torch tensor operations at runtime.
 A common trend in current DL packages is